kmouelouel/Capstone-Stage2_BreakingNews_AndroidApp/README.md

 # BreakingNews Android App
 >Braking News is an Android app that collects news from different portals and displays them in the readable way.
->The different categories that shows in the app are Business, Entertainment, General,Health, Science, Sports,Technology
+>The different categories that shows in the app are Business, Entertainment, General,Health, Science, Sports,Technology.
 >By clicking on the news, a detail article will be display in the screen having the title,image,published date, author, source, description, content, and url to news of news.